mmlab-aueb/did-self/README.md

 * Nikos Fotiou, [Mobile Multimedia Laboratory, AUEB](https://mm.aueb.gr)

 ## About
-The did:self method enables DID document management without registries.
-Each DID owner is responsible for maintaining their DID documents and the corresponding revision history.
+did:self is a DID method that enables DID document management without registries.
+A did:self identifier is an Ed25519 public key.
+The corresponding
+DID document is protected by a "proof", which is a JSON Web Signature generated by the private key that corresponds to the did:self identifier.

 A Python3 [implementation](https://github.com/mmlab-aueb/did-self-py)